 “A lack of technical knowledge is the biggest inhibitor to transformation”

 Chris Griggs, VP EMEA, Skytap

 A lot of the issues are around the application and the knowledge and the IP around the application.
 I know one customer who gave us a really good example.
-He said: “We were luck the guy was on the golf course and not in the grave.”
-The problem is these monolithic application built with data centres in mind.
+He said: “We were lucky the guy was on the golf course and not in the grave.”
+The problem is these monolithic applications built with data centres in mind.
 A lot of what has been done from an architecture standpoint hasn’t been well documented.
 So when people move on or companies change or get acquired, that knowledge isn’t there.
 When we pitch up, we start to ask some very specific questions – and it’s that skills gap that is usually the biggest inhibitor.